 - Wet spots on pavement also indicate possible leaks, malfunctioning sprinkler heads or controllers set for too long (or broken).
 Watch your sprinklers to determine which one(s) is showering the pavement.
 Turn off the water and adjust, repair or replace the sprinkler head or seal to riser.

-- If you can’t locate a leak yourself, you can call us to troubleshoot over the phone.
-If that doesn’t help, a plumber, irrigation specialist, or leak detection company can be hired.
+- If you can’t locate a leak yourself a plumber, irrigation specialist, or leak detection company can be hired.
+The District cannot make reccomendations for private companies.